Netflix-Skunkworks/service-capacity-modeling/README.md

 ```

 ## Example of Provisioning a Database
-Fire up ipython and capacity plan a tier 1 database.
+Fire up ipython and let's capacity plan a Tier 1 (important to the product aka
+"prod") Cassandra database.

 ```python
 from service_capacity_modeling.interface import CapacityDesires